Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 But if you want: jump straight to my list of self-care ideas for moms.

 I started out writing this post with the newly single mom in mind.
+If you are newly single, I see you. 🫶🏻

 After a few paragraphs and a few days to let things percolate, I decided that this really is for any mom.
+Dare I say every woman, no matter your situation.

 That may seem a bold statement but...

-If you are older and married...yup it applies.
+If you are older and married...yup, it applies.

 If you are older and single...yup it applies.